-The ERAFLASH flash point tester series uses the continuously closed cup flash point standards ASTM D6450 and ASTM D7094.
+The ERAFLASH flash point tester series uses the continuously closed cup flash point standards ASTM D6450, ASTM D7094 and IP 620.
 A round robin test by ASTM showed no statistical bias, proving that ASTM D7094 and the D93 Pensky Martens method are interchangeable.
 Since 2013 ASTM D7094 has been accepted in ASTM fuel specifications.

 No Bias between ASTM D93 and ASTM D7094

 In 2004 an ASTM round robin test proofed that no statistical bias exits between ASTM D93 (Pensky Martens) and ASTM D7094 (modified continuously closed cup flash point, MCCCFP).
 This data led to the acceptance of ASTM D7094 for fuel specification testing in December 2013:

 - Fuel oil (ASTM D396)

 - Diesel Fuel, Biodiesel Blend (ASTM D7467)